 \textbf{Implementation details.} We employ Qwen2.5-1.5B-Instruct~\cite{qwen2.5} as the student frame selector $\mathcal{M}_s$, and Qwen2.5-VL-7B-Instruct~\cite{bai2025qwen25vl} together with InternVL3-8B-hf~\cite{zhu2025internvl3} as the teacher video reasoner $\mathcal{M}_t$.
-For video encoding, we employ CLIP ViT-Base-Patch32~\cite{Radford_2021_ICML} to extract visual features from input frames, keeping the visual encoder frozen throughout training.
+For video encoding, we use CLIP ViT-Base-Patch32~\cite{Radford_2021_ICML} to extract visual features from input frames, keeping the visual encoder frozen throughout training.
+The linear projection layer $\bm{W}_v$ is jointly trained with the other learnable components.
 The initial video is uniformly sampled at a resolution of $224 \times 224$ to yield $ N = 128$ frames, from which the selector identifies $k_{\text{sel}} = 16$ key frames.

-We perform parameter-efficient fine-tuning on three distinct adapters using LoRA~\cite{hu2022lora}.
-In the student frame selector $\mathcal{M}_s$, the adapter for CoT-guided query generation (parameterised as $\theta_1$), which generates $K=3$ task-specific query vectors, employs rank $r_1=16$, while the adapter for context aggregation (parameterised as $\theta_2$) adopts rank $r_2=16$.
-In the teacher video reasoner $\mathcal{M}_t$, the adapter for answer generation employs rank $r_3=8$.
-We employ AdamW~\cite{Loshchilov_2019_ICLR} to optimize trainable parameters, with a learning rate of $1\times10^{-5}$ and weight decay of $0.01$.
-The effective batch size is $16$.
+We perform parameter-efficient fine-tuning using LoRA~\cite{hu2022lora} on three adapters.
+In the student frame selector $\mathcal{M}_s$, the adapter for CoT-conditioned latent query extraction, parameterized as $\theta_1$ and yielding $K=3$ task-specific latent query vectors, uses rank $r_1=16$, and the adapter for context aggregation, parameterized as $\theta_2$, uses rank $r_2=16$.
+In the teacher video reasoner $\mathcal{M}_t$, the adapter for answer generation uses rank $r_3=8$.
+We optimize all trainable parameters with AdamW~\cite{Loshchilov_2019_ICLR}, a learning rate of $1\times10^{-5}$, a weight decay of $0.01$, and an effective batch size of $16$.